 The Hour of Code™ at Edison

 We live in a world surrounded by technology.
 And we know that whatever fields our students choose to go into as adults, their ability to succeed will increasingly depend on understanding how technology works.
 That is why Edison will be joining in on the largest learning event in history:

 The Hour of Code™, during Computer Science Education Week. during the month of December.

 The Hour of Code is a one-hour introduction to computer science, designed to demystify code and show that anybody can learn the basics.
-Since 2013, more than 100 million students worldwide have already tried an Hour of Code.
+Edison has offered this learning opportunity to our students every year since 2017.

 Students in every class at Edison, from TK through 5th, will participate in a one-hour introductory lesson in computer coding.
 During this lesson, they may explore questions such as: